arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/datasheet/datasheet.md

 ### Board Connectors

-<p style="text-align: justify;">The connectors of the Portenta UWB Shield are placed on the top side of the board<> their placement can be seen in the figure below.</p>
+<p style="text-align: justify;">The connectors of the Portenta UWB Shield are placed on the top side of the board, their placement can be seen in the figure below.</p>

 ![](assets/portenta-uwb-board_connectors.png)